bokulich-lab/RESCRIPt/README.md

 A proper software announcement is forthcoming.
 In the meantime, if you use RESCRIPt in your research, please cite the Zenodo record:

-Nicholas Bokulich, Mike Robeson, & Matthew Dillon. bokulich-lab/RESCRIPt.
+Nicholas Bokulich, Mike Robeson, Ben Kaehler, & Matthew Dillon. bokulich-lab/RESCRIPt.
 Zenodo. http://doi.org/10.5281/zenodo.3891931

 ## License